 How to Buy Under Cabinet Lighting

-Under cabinet lighting is the perfect way to brighten a kitchen counter and other countertop workspaces.
+Under cabinet lighting is the perfect way to brighten a kitchen counter and other counter top work spaces.
 If you don’t know where to start, check out our video, then follow this Lamps Plus exclusive guide to find the perfect solution.
 You can shop our entire line of under cabinet lighting here.

 1. Light Bars

 Under cabinet light bars offer the most professional look, providing even, uniform light that’s perfect for kitchen tasks.
 They can also be linked together using connectors or linking cables, so that your entire lighting system can be operated on the same switch or dimmer.

 If you’re looking for a solution that provides a more focused “pool” of light all while adding both drama and ambience, then you should consider purchasing under cabinet puck lights.
 They’re also available in small battery-powered models that are a perfect DIY solution for use in pantries, cupboards, bookcases and closets.

 3. Tape Lights

 Tape lights, sometimes called strip or rope lights, are an affordable, easy-to-install option.
 They have a very shallow profile too, allowing them to fit in small spaces.
 Plus, many can be cut to size and simply adhered to the underside of cabinets, installed under a toe kick, or even used outdoors for decks.

 3 Things to Consider with Under Cabinet Lighting